No Products in the Cart

 Insurance is one of the more important optional services.
 You should add this when the item you're mailing is expensive and you don't want to risk losing it in the mail.
 With insurance, you'll be reimbursed for the value of your mailed item should it get damaged or lost.

 You can also send letters return receipt requested, which provides proof that your letter was delivered to its intended destination and recipient.
 This is commonly found with certified mail.
 Registered mail provides this proof as well, and also offers security measures like locked cages, a demonstrable chain of custody, and electronic insurance included.
+Priority mail express gets your letter their faster.

 Sending International Mail